Raspberrek/Forker/README.md

-Usefull automation program for chia and forks
+# Usefull automation program for chia and forks

-Functionality:
+## Functionality:
 -check all forks status like:
-  -start/restart all forks
+  - start/restart all forks
-  -check databases (node time sync, if its up-to-date) for XCH and forks on HiveOS -check address for receive coins
+  - check databases (node time sync, if its up-to-date) for XCH and forks on HiveOS
+  - check address for receive coins
-  -check farm status, like plots size
+  - check farm status, like plots size
-  -check node status
+  - check node status
-  -add seed for all forks
+  - add seed for all forks
-  -database back-up (in plans q2 2022)
+  - database back-up (in plans q2 2022)
-  -install more forks, delete
+  - install more forks, delete
-  -check wallets (coins summary, xch, forks)
+  - check wallets (coins summary, xch, forks)

 -disk management:
   -mount disks for plots path